Capacity-Achieving Codes for Noisy Insertion Channels: Codes for the Noisy Insertion Channel

 To correct a point insertion, we use a slightly modified version of the $q$-ary Varshamov-Tenengolts (VT) code \cite{Tenengolts1984}, which is a non-binary generalization of the binary VT code \cite{vi} and corrects a point insertion or deletion.
 To meet the constraint in Construction \ref{correct a complementary symbol}, the modified version uses the congruency $2q$ instead of $q$ in the original code, as the following construction shows. \begin{construction} Given integers $0\le c \le 2q-1$ and $0\le d \le n-1$, the following code is able to correct a point insertion.

 where $\beta_{1}=1$ and for $2 \le i \le n$, \end{construction}

 By Lemma \ref{a noisy alter}, the random insertion may also cause a burst insertion of length 2 in signatures.
 Codes correcting a burst insertion have gained significant attention in recent years \cite{sw,Schoeny2,sn1, lz, wangshu 2023,song2023}, with the best known code proposed very recently by Sun~\textit{et~al.} \cite{sun2025}.
 Early in 2017, Schoeny~\textit{et~al.} \cite{sw} proved that codes can correct a burst insertions if and only if correct a burst deletions.
-Further, they construct binary codes correcting a burst insertion, which was later generalized to non-binary alphabets in~\cite{Schoeny2}.
-Our method for correcting the burst insertion is based on the coding framework \cite{sw,Schoeny2} proposed by Schoeny~\textit{et~al.}, where the combination of \emph{$P$-bounded single-deletion-correcting code} and\emph{ run-length limited (RLL) VT-code} are used.
-We first cover some related concept, and then propose a modified code construction (with different parameters) to meet the restriction that our codewords is chosen from $\text{Irr}(n)$. \begin{definition}[\cite{Schoeny2}] A set is called a $P$-\textit{bounded single-deletion-correcting code} if the decoder can correct a single deletion given knowledge of the location of the deleted symbol to within $P$ consecutive positions. \end{definition} We will employ the following $q$-ary shifted VT (SVT) code, which is a modiﬁed version of the $q$-ary VT-code. \begin{construction}[\cite{Schoeny2}] Given $0\le e\le P$, $0\le f\le q-1$ and $g\in \left\{0,1\right\}$, the $q$-ary shifted VT code $SVT_{(e,f,g)}(n,P,q)$ is defined to be
+To correct the burst insertion in the signature, we employ the combination of \emph{$P$-bounded single-deletion-correcting code} and\emph{ run-length limited (RLL) VT-code}, which was first formalized by Schoeny~\textit{et~al.} \cite{sw}.
+We first cover some useful concept and lemma, and then propose a modified code construction (with different parameters) to meet the restriction that our codewords is chosen from $\mathrm{Irr}(n)$. \begin{definition} A set is called a $P$-\textit{bounded single-deletion-correcting code} if the decoder can correct a single deletion given knowledge of the location of the deleted symbol to within $P$ consecutive positions. \end{definition} We will employ the following $q$-ary shifted VT (SVT) code, which is a modiﬁed version of the $q$-ary VT-code. \begin{construction} Given $0\le e\le P$, $0\le f\le q-1$ and $g\in \left\{0,1\right\}$, the $q$-ary shifted VT code $SVT_{(e,f,g)}(n,P,q)$ is defined to be